dvdoug/phpunit-documentation-english/src/assertions.rst

 Reports an error identified by ``$message`` if the ``$string`` does not match the contents of the ``$formatFile``.

-``assertStringNotMatchesFormatFile()`` is the inverse of this assertion and takes the same arguments.

 .. literalinclude:: examples/assertions/StringMatchesFormatFileTest.php
    :caption: Usage of assertStringMatchesFormatFile()
    :language: php